Riksarkivet/FormatE/intrafield.md

 # intrafield
-Using only one of the two fields in an image frame.

 | identifier | value
 | ---------- | -----
 | incorrect  | [Inter-field](inter-field.md)

+In a video frame that consist of two video fields; using only one of the two fields.